descendsphere/route-render/BACKLOG.md

 - **[FIXED] Remove Camera Info Section:** The "Camera Info" section has been removed from the UI.
 - **[FIXED] Concise Style Controls:** Redesigned the "Style" section to be more compact and use `+/-` buttons.
 - **[REFACTOR] Consistent POI/Waypoint Labels:** Updated the styling of POI and Waypoint labels.

+- **[UI/UX] Unified Bottom Panel for Stats and Tour Controls:**
+  - **Problem:** Stats overlay and tour controls were separate, overlapping panels.
+  - **Solution:** Restructured the DOM and CSS to place both into a single, cohesive bottom container, managed by JavaScript, preventing overlap and enhancing visual consistency.
+- **[UI/UX] Compact Stats Display Refinements:**
+  - **Solution:** Reworked "Route Stats" and "Replay Stats" content for improved compactness and readability:
+    -   Moved key summary figures (e.g., Distance, Elevation, Calories, Km-effort, Elapsed Time) to section headers, including consistent icons (↔️, ▲, 🔥, 👟, ⏱️).
+    -   Transposed "Replay Stats" table.
+    -   Standardized font sizes (13px) and weights (normal) for all metric labels and values across both stats sections.
+    -   Implemented responsive unit display (units hidden on mobile devices to save space).
+    *   Expanded clickable area for stats section toggles to include summary metrics, improving usability.
+- **[FIX] "Actual" Time NaN in Route Stats:**
+  - **Problem:** 'Actual' time in Route Stats displayed 'NaN' when a route had native timestamps.
+  - **Solution:** Corrected the `updateRouteStats` method to remove an erroneous `_formatTime()` wrapper around `stats.totalDurationString`, ensuring correct time display.
+- **[FIX] Smoothing Factor Controls Functional:**
+  - **Problem:** The UI controls for adjusting the smoothing factor were unresponsive.
+  - **Solution:** Verified and ensured all UI elements, `SettingsManager` subscriptions, and `app.js` recalculation triggers were correctly wired, restoring functionality.
+- **[FEATURE] POI Icons Clamped to Ground:**
+  - **Problem:** POI icons/labels floated at a constant height above the terrain, appearing disconnected.
+  - **Solution:** Modified `PoiService.js` to remove hardcoded altitude and correctly apply `heightReference: Cesium.HeightReference.CLAMP_TO_GROUND` to both POI billboards and labels, ensuring they are visually attached to the ground.
+- **[FEATURE] Replay Stats Show Accumulated Values at Tour End:**
+  - **Problem:** Replay stats displayed zero or inconsistent values when the tour reached its end point.
+  - **Solution:** Modified `app.js`'s `postRender` listener to detect tour completion (100% progress) and, at that point, display the final, cumulative values from the last point of the route analysis, providing a meaningful summary.